turingschool/curriculum/source/projects/contact_manager.markdown

 * Un-comment the `to_s`
 * See it *pass*!

-Now in that same integration spec, you have a context named `"when looking at the edit email address form"`.
-Implement a similar example there checking for the contact's name in the `h1`, then change the view template to make it work.
+Now in the "edit" view spec (`spec/views/email_addresses/edit.html.erb_spec.rb`), implement a similar example for the `edit` form, then change the view template to make it work.

 #### More Form Tests & Tweaks